 Tonight I'm Someone Else by Chelsea Hodson

 How It Heals: Frank, direct, and shameless, Chelsea Hodson's debut collection is a thing of beauty.
 It stuns on every page.
 Her honesty and humility are refreshing and will inspire you to be more patient with your own shortcomings, to accept responsibility for and learn from your mistakes, and to be less afraid of living an unconventional life.
-And she implicates us in the essays too, saying, "All characters appearing in this work are you.
-Any resemblance to real persons, living or dead, is purely you."
 It's not your average love story, but it'll seduce you with all its musings about longing, desire, lust, self-discovery, and more.

 Words of Support and Validation: "For our high school graduation party, our school hired a hypnotist.
 My best friend volunteered herself, went onstage, fell asleep, and then he had her dancing and singing Backstreet Boys songs.
 When she woke up again, she walked back to her seat and I tried to tell her what she'd done while she was out, but she said she was awake the whole time.
 It was easier to just do what he wanted me to do, she said, and I knew what she meant."